Stop AI Creating Sprawling Documentation

 Not “is this information useful?”
 Everything is potentially useful.
 That’s the trap.

-The real question is whether THIS document, in THIS format, will load into context and actually improve AI output.
+The real question is whether THIS document, in THIS format, will load into context and actually improve the system’s output.
 If it won’t, it’s noise pretending to be signal.

 Good documentation: